gpaciga/snidget/README.md

 This program was written by Gregory Paciga (`gpaciga at gmail.com`) in his free time.
-Bugs, requests, and suggestions can be sent to him, or through the sourceforge site.
+Bugs, requests, and suggestions can be sent to him, or through GitHub.

-The Snidget code is hosted at `https://github.com/gpaciga/snidget`
+The Snidget code is hosted at <https://github.com/gpaciga/snidget>.

 The program started out being called, very creatively, "budget", then changed to "budgie" to sound cuter, but a finance program called